IN THE AGE OF NON-MECHANICAL REPRODUCTION: COPYING IN SOUTH ASIAN ILLUSTRATED MANUSCRIPTS

 Neeraja Poddar

-Dr. Neeraja Poddar is The Ira Brind and Stacey Spector Associate Curator of South Asian Art at Philadelphia Museum of Art, and a Research Fellow of the Oxford Centre for Hindu Studies.
-She received her Ph.D. in Art History and Archaeology from Columbia University and was previously curator at The City Palace Museum, Udaipur.
-Neeraja has published on illustrated manuscripts and series of the Bhāgavata Purāṇa; her curatorial projects include Mewar Photographs, 1857-1947: A Glimpse into the Archive at The City Palace Museum, Udaipur, and the reinstallation of the South Asian galleries at Philadelphia Museum of Art.
-Neeraja’s research has been supported by fellowships from The Clark Art Institute, the Oxford Centre for Hindu Studies, the Andrew W. Mellon Foundation, the C. V. Starr Foundation, and Columbia University.
+Neeraja Poddar received her PhD in Art History from Columbia University and has held curatorial positions at Philadelphia Museum of Art (PMA) and The City Palace Museum, Udaipur (CPMU).
+She has published on illustrated manuscripts and series of the Bhāgavata Purāṇa and Nepali painting, and has co-guest edited an issue of Manuscript Studies.
+Her curatorial projects include Mewar Photographs, 1857-1947: A Glimpse into the Archive at CPMU, and Encounters in Exile: From the Ramayana, Unbound: Islamic Arts of the Book, and Mythical, Divine, Demonic: Animal Imagery in South Asian Art at PMA.
+Neeraja co- curated the comprehensive reinstallation of the South Asian galleries at the PMA.
+Her research has been supported by fellowships from the Oxford Centre for Hindu Studies, The Clark Art Institute, the Andrew W. Mellon Foundation, the C. V. Starr Foundation, and Columbia University.